Treatment Options for Treatment Resistant Depression

 Treatment Option 4: Psychotherapy

 Talk therapy along with medications is one of the first approaches that any psychiatrists will recommend for someone with treatment-resistant depression to try.
-Therapy has been proven to be especially helpful with this type of depression.
-Cognitive- behavioral therapy (CBT) has been particularly successful.
+Therapy is successful in being especially helpful with this type of depression.
+Cognitive-behavioral therapy (CBT) has been particularly successful.
 The best type of therapy though is the one that feels right to the patient.
 Don’t be afraid to try out different therapy styles or psychiatrists until you find one that fits.

 Treatment Option 5: Transcranial Magnetic Stimulation (TMS)

 There are other forms of brain stimulation, like Electroconvulsive Therapy (ECT), but TMS has a few pros over ECT.
 For one, the procedure is completely painless.
-Patients don’t even have to be sedated or admitted into a hospital.
+Patients don’t even have to have sedation or hospital admittance.
 The side effects and risks are minimal too.
 A headache is the most common symptom of TMS therapy.

 Treatment Option 6: Ketamine

-Ketamine is now known as a party drug; due to the out of body feeling and hallucinations the drug creates.
-However, it was originally used as an anesthetic.
+Ketamine is now a party drug; due to the out of body feeling and hallucinations the drug creates.
+However, it was originally an anesthetic.
 Today, researchers are looking into how the drug can benefit people beyond a good time or knocking them out.
-Ketamine has not yet gotten FDA approval to treat depression, but all research shows promising results.
+Ketamine doesn’t have FDA approval to treat depression, but all research shows promising results.

 Ketamine acts more effectively and quickly to reduce symptoms of depression, even treatment-resistant depression.
 People report feeling better in days, or even hours, after a ketamine treatment, whereas regular medication can take weeks or months to start working.
 It’s not a miracle drug, but with results this promising, it’s worth looking into for those that have severe symptoms and no other option has worked on their depression.

-Getting diagnosed with treatment-resistant depression isn’t the end.
+Getting a diagnosis of treatment-resistant depression isn’t the end.
 There are still options out there for people to try.
 The key is to stay optimistic.
 There will be some treatment out there that will work.
 It takes time and patience to just figure it out.
 If you would like to know more about any of these treatments or want to book an appointment please feel free to contact us.

 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.
 Dr. Rodriguez founded the Delray Center in 2003 and built it on a foundation of core clinical, professional, and ethical principles that are adhered to still to this day.